Program Overview

 All new online/part-time MPH students will be awarded the Welch Scholarship.
 This award is in honor of the Bloomberg School’s 100th anniversary and our founding dean William Henry Welch.
 The Welch Scholarship is designated for tuition costs and is disbursed incrementally for each credit (up to 80 credits).
 This funding can be used for online, in-person or institute courses.

-If a part-time/online MPH program student takes more than 12 credits in any Term or Institute, they will not receive the Welch Scholarship and will pay the full-time tuition rate for that term.
+If a part-time/online MPH program student takes more than 12 credits in any Term or Institute, they will pay the full-time tuition rate for those additional credits.

 MPH Core Curriculum